An Algorithm for the Separation-Preserving Transition of Clusterings: A Fixed-Site Transition between LSAs and Radial Clusterings

-Summing up, \textsc{AlgoInitToRad} finds the desired fixed-site transition from a general constrained LSA to a radial clustering, which is used as the first and final part of the overall transition in Theorem \ref{alg:overalltransition} and Algorithm~\ref{alg:overalltransition}.
+Summing up, \textsc{AlgoLSAtoRad} finds the desired fixed-site transition from a constrained LSA to a radial clustering, which is used as the first and final part of the overall transition in Theorem \ref{alg:overalltransition} and Algorithm~\ref{alg:overalltransition}.